BC Transit Coronavirus COVID-19 Information

 - We encourage riders in communities with NextRide to check for capacity conditions in advance of boarding

-- The use of face coverings will be encouraged on buses and at bus stops where physical distancing is not possible
+- The use of face coverings is mandatory on buses and recommended where physical distancing is not possible during your transit journey

 - Entering only at the front and exiting only at the rear door to get more one way flow, with the exception of mobility aids (effective June 1, 2020)